Winter is Coyote Mating Season – How to Protect Your Pets

 How to Prevent Coyote Attacks

 The Humane Society of the United States tells pet owners to follow two simple steps to prevent coyote attacks.
 “Coyotes may mistake small, unattended pets as prey or attack large dogs they view as threats to territory or dens.
 To keep your animals safe, take two simple steps:

-2. Secure food sources.
-Store garbage in wildlife-proof containers and feed pets indoors.”
+Store garbage in wildlife-proof containers and feed pets indoors.

-Share this with your family and friends to keep all pets safe.
+Share this with family and friends to help keep our animals safe!